IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AzureFunctions/README.md

 You can use the follow tools to work and test locally for things like QueueStorage **[Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio)**, this is a Azure storage emulator.
 This is installed and running by default if you are using Visual Studio 2022+.
 **[MS Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/)**, this tool allows you to browse and interact with Azurite.

+## Migrating from In-Process functions

+If you are still running the .NET 6 In-Process Azure Functions, you can migrate over to Isolated Processes using Intent Architect by performing the following steps:

+- In Intent Architect, having your Azure Functions application open.
+- Right-click on the application and select Manage Modules.
+- Update the Intent.AzureFunctions modules to the latest versions.
+- Next, Open the Visual Studio designer
+- Locate the API host project and left-click on it.
+- Change the .NET version from 6 to 8 (minimum).
+- Ensure all the other C# Projects also have upgraded from .NET 6 to 8.
+- Run the Software Factory.
+You will expect your Startup.cs file to be removed and a Program.cs to be created and all the Azure Functions to be updated.